 It isn’t just about test/quiz/assessment scores.
 If the students are cursing the content under their breath and/or they are not going to retain that information, our success is hollow, even if the numbers look great.

 A big aspect of my coaching includes helping teachers communicate what they love about their subject, why it is a cool subject, why they want to teach it, and how to find joy in the content.
 This needs to be an intentional part of our instructional coaching mindset now that standards and testing have displaced so much joy from the classroom.

 Be sure to check out my absolutely favorite instructional coaching quote at the bottom!

-Instructional Coaching Quotes
+My favorite Instructional Coaching Quotes

-My favorite instructional coaching quote:
+My final instructional coaching quote:

 When teachers stop learning, so do students.Jim Knight

 I am creating this site to advance student creativity and help students to take ownership of their learning.
 The resources on this site are intentionally open-ended and a part of my Innovative Arts curriculum.